0xtanjero/tanjero/README.md

-- 👋 Hi, I’m @praxhat
+- 👋 Hi, I’m @0xtanjero
 - 👀 I’m interested in Smart Contracts :)
 - 🌱 I’m just another noob
 - 💞️ Let's try collaborating if you see me active more than 5 months.
 - 📫 How to reach me?
-Telegram: @praxhat
+Telegram: @tanjero0x

 <!---
 praxhat/praxhat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.